Doug Edwards (basketball)

 Douglas Edwards (born January 21, 1971) is an American former professional basketball player who was selected by the Atlanta Hawks in the first round (15th pick overall) of the 1993 NBA draft.
 Edwards played for the Hawks and Vancouver Grizzlies in 3 NBA seasons, averaging 2.4 ppg.
 He played collegiately at Florida State University.
-Edwards gained his nickname "Doughboy" while playing in Vancouver as a result of his soft play on the court, and supposed infatuation with the local Tim Hortons doughnut chain.
+Edwards gained his nickname "Doughboy" while playing in Vancouver.
 On September 10, 2008, Frank Martin announced the addition of Edwards to his coaching staff at Kansas State University.
 He has two brothers, both former basketball players: Steven (b.
 1973) and Allen (b.
 1975).

+Coaching career

+In May 2022, Edwards was hired as the Director of Player Personnel and Special Assistant to the Head Coach for University of Massachusetts Amherst.